Return to Video Formats

-Digital Betacam (commonly referred to as DigiBeta, D-Beta, DBC or simply Digi) was launched in 1993.
+Digital Betacam (also known as DigiBeta, D-Beta, DBC or simply Digi) launched in 1993.
 It supersedes both Betacam and Betacam SP, while costing significantly less than the D1 format.
-S tapes are available with up to 40 minutes running time, and L tapes with up to 124 minutes.
-The Digital Betacam format records a 3 to 1 DCT-compressed digital component video signal at 10-bit YUV 4:2:2 sampling in NTSC (720486) or PAL (720576) resolutions at a bitrate of 90 Mbit/s plus four channels of uncompressed 48 kHz / 20 bit PCM-encoded digital audio.
+Digital Betacam records a 3 to 1 DCT-compressed digital component video signal at 10-bit YUV 4:2:2 sampling in NTSC or PAL at a bitrate of 90 Mbit/s plus four channels of uncompressed 48 kHz digital audio.
 It is a popular digital video cassette format for broadcast television use.

 Digitizing World can transfer a single tape or entire library of tapes.
 Call us about bulk discounts.
 All work done in house.